The 3 Brand Story Must-Haves for Sustained Impact in 2020

 We’ve been developing our impact model progressively over the past two years.
 It began as a simple orphan sponsorship because that was dear to my heart.
 While it’s a great thing to do, and we continue to do it, it isn’t connected to what we do as a business.
 That’s why we have invested so much energy to continuously shape it.

-Our purpose is to help good businesses become better brands.
+Our purpose is to help all brands be good for the world.
 The outcome we seek for all those we help, is that their brand story and marketing is so damn good, that it helps them achieve massive business success.
 With their impact model baked in, that translates to massive positive impact.

 There are many founders who are struggling with their brand story, doing amazing things, but without the budget to engage us.
 We can’t sit by and let that be the reason they don’t succeed.
 So we have developed three ways we can help.
 Our three streams of positive impact.